Lisa Subeck

-Lisa B. Subeck (born June 17, 1971) is an American political organizer and Democratic politician.
-She is a member of the Wisconsin State Assembly, representing the west side of Madison, Wisconsin, since January 2015.
+Lisa B. Subeck (born June 17, 1971) is an American political organizer and Democratic politician from Madison, Wisconsin.
+She is a member of the Wisconsin State Assembly, representing the west side of the city of Madison since January 2015.
+Prior to her election to the state Assembly, she served four years on the Madison Common Council.

 Early life and career

 Born in Chicago, Illinois, Subeck graduated from Rich Central High School in Olympia Fields, Illinois.
 She went on to earn her bachelor's degree in Psychology from the University of Wisconsin–Madison in 1993.